 3) Counting from 1 to 10, correctly and consistently.

-This skill is the foundation of all math, and will come in very handy as your child's kindergarten class begins writing numbers, learning simple addition, understanding the concepts of "more" and "less", and sorting groups of items.
+This skill is the foundation of all math and will come in very handy as your child's kindergarten class begins writing numbers, learning simple addition, understanding the concepts of "more" and "less", and sorting groups of items.

 4) Distinguishing between a story and a fact.

 Kindergarten students spend a lot of time working with stories.
 They listen to stories, write their own stories, and read simple stories.
-Of course, many will be works of fiction, and it will very important for them to understand that not all stories are true.
+Of course, many will be works of fiction, and it will be very important for them to understand that not all stories are true.
 It's important for them to understand and appreciate that factual events are not in the same category as fictional events.

 5) Understanding and following multi-step directions.

 A typical day at school is full of multi-step directions, and the number of steps will only increase as students grow and progress.
-In kindergarten, most directions come in a series of two or three steps, and your child will need to be able to understand and follow these directions without too much confusion, and without consistently asking for the directions to be repeated.
+In kindergarten, most directions come in a series of two or three steps, and your child will need to be able to understand and follow these directions without too much confusion, and without constantly asking for the directions to be repeated.